sajozsattila/mur2_editor/app/static/manual.md

 And this is another one.

-You can *use* two or more spaces (referred to as "trailing whitespace") for line breaks, but it’s controversial.
-It’s hard to see trailing whitespace in an editor, and many people accidentally or intentionally (good old habit from *vi* users ) put two spaces after every sentence.
+You can *use* two or more spaces (referred to as "trailing whitespace") for line breaks, but this is controversial as It’s hard to see trailing whitespace in an editor and many people accidentally or intentionally (good old habit from *vim* users ) put two spaces after every sentence.
 For this reason, you may want to use something other than trailing whitespace for line breaks.
-Fortunately, there is another option supported by nearly every Markdown application: the <br> HTML tag.
+Fortunately, there is another option supported by nearly every Markdown application: the HTML tag.

 Creating horizontal rules are also simple: